 —Miguel de Cervantes

-Throughout your life, you might encounter many of the same themes—play many similar “roles”—over and over again.
+Now, throughout your own life, you might encounter many of the same themes—play many similar “roles”—over and over again…

-This is what we are going to do now with Jim Carrey, whom I refer to as “Hollywood’s Shaman.”
+This is what we are going to do now with Jim Carrey, who seems to portray mostly:

 - The Insane, especially those with Split-Personalities and Alter-Egos (Unstable Sense of Identity)

 - Chosen Ones (Communication with/Manipulation by/Powers Received from Higher Forces)

 These categories relate to one another, and, taken together, can be the characteristics of the Shaman (or, if you prefer: Magician, Artist, Holy Man, etc).